-If you’re having a hard time deciding which beach in the Philippines to visit first, closing your eyes and putting your finger on a map is no doubt a safe way to start your decision-making process.
+If you’re having a hard time deciding which beaches make up the best beaches in the Philippines, closing your eyes and putting your finger on a map is no doubt a safe way to start your decision-making process.
 For those less interested in that level of improvisation –I wrote this handy article for you.

 Top 10 Best Beaches in the Philippines, Written by a Local

-Each Philippine beach has a distinct character.
+Each of the best beaches in the Philippines have a distinct character.
 Some are quiet and isolated while others are lively and vibrant.
 Some have a large expat population while others mainly attract scuba divers.
-Whichever category you may be, this article will help you find that one beach in the Philippines that fits your tropical aspirations.
+Whichever category you may be, this article will help you find your “best beach” in the Philippines –one that fits your tropical aspirations.

 Are you ready?
 Let’s go!